 Having served as Administrative Assistant since September 2017, Kathy says what she likes most about serving in this position is the Christian atmosphere and working with Pastor Jim.
 She feels blessed to be where God made the way and where He wants her to be.

-She has a son and two daughters and five granddaughters ranging in age from eight to 21 years.
-She also has seven step-children, 19 step-grandkids, and five step-great-grandkids.
-Her other family members include two Yorkies who are brother and sister.
+She has a son and two daughters and five granddaughters ranging in age from 10 to 23 years.
+She also has seven step-children, 19 step-grandkids, and eight step-great-grandkids.
+Her other family members include three Yorkies, two who are brother and sister, a rescue giant Yorkie and a Shih Tzu.

 Kathy credits her father as the one person she could always go to and describes him as a very wise, loving, God-fearing man.
 She always seeks guidance for what God wants for her life through her prayers and admits she has learned the hard way about making choices without prayer!